V1kingGit/Screeps/README.md

 #### Hauler

-•	Can be called by a full container … (more).
+•	Can be called by a full Container … (more).

-•	Moves on predefined path.
+•	Moves on predefined Paths.

-•	Transfers energy to other haulers infront of him (moves forward or backward).
+•	Transfers Energy to other Haulers infront of it (moves forward or backward).

-•	Transfers energy to storage (from sources, dropped energy, storages from other rooms).
+•	Transfers Energy to Storage (from sources, dropped energy, storages from other rooms).

 #### Manager